nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `ls -contacts` followed by `rm 2` deletes the 2nd person in the address book.
+* `ls -contacts` followed by `rm 2` deletes the 2nd person in UNIon.
 * `find Betsy` followed by `rm 1` deletes the 1st person in the results of the `find` command.

 #### Clearing all people: `rm -contacts`

-Clears all contacts from the address book.
+Clears all contacts from UNIon.

 Format: `rm -contacts`